windmill-labs/windmilldocs/docs/reference.md

 A resource is similar to a [variable](#variables) in that it stores a permissioned value that is meant to be used by scripts.
 However, a resource represents a "complex" object: a JSON object.
-That JSON object is constrained by its [resource type](#resource-type) jsonschema, the same way the possible input of a scripts are constrained by the input jsonschema.
+That JSON object is constrained by its [resource type](#resource-type) JSON Schema, the same way the possible input of a scripts are constrained by the input JSON Schema.
 An example of resource is the demodb schema:

 ```json